 The enormous food waste generation can be witnessed at all levels from the wholesaler to retailer and to consumers.
 It is environmentally and morally offensive that as a society we have become so casual about the basic materials of life.
 Over the period of years, the society and people have become more wasteful due to rise in income, living standards and affordability.
 But affordability does not mean that wastage should increase.

 “It is worth reminding ourselves that for every tonne of food waste we avoid creating, we save four and a half tonnes of carbon dioxide equivalent”.

 We need to develop better food habits and respect for Mother Nature.
-The "social and cultural solution" lies in the smart way of dealing with food and its possible wastage.
+The “social and cultural solution” lies in the smart way of dealing with food waste.
 We should:

 - Buy only what we want and in actual quantities rather than random shopping.

 - Buying items with a longer expiry dates for ease in using it during that period.